Archive of publications from Third Sector Trends

 A new line of analysis on community businesses, funded by Power to Change led to two new reports, one involving qualitative research in Tees Valley and Bradford, and a statistical study using data from Third Sector Trends.

-Chapman, T. and Gray, T. (2019) Trading interactions amongst community businesses in Bradford, Hartlepool and Middlesbrough, Bristol, Power to Change.
+Chapman, T. and Gray, T. (2019) Striking a balance trading interactions amongst community businesses, Bristol, Power to Change.

-Chapman, T. and Gray, T. (2018) How do community businesses differ from other Third Sector organisations in the North: evidence from Third Sector Trends.
+Chapman, T. and Gray, T. (2018) Community Business in the North of England (2018) Policy&Practice: evidence from Third Sector Trends.
 Durham, Policy&Practice.

 In response to current initiatives by a primary funder, Joseph Rowntree Foundation, there was a special focus on the extent to which the sector addressed the issues of alleviation of poverty in the North.

-Chapman, T. (2017) Tackling Poverty in the North: evidence from Third Sector Trends, Briefing Paper, Durham, Policy&Practice, St Chad’s College, Durham University.
+Chapman, T. (2017) Tackling Poverty in the North – Third Sector Trends, Briefing Paper, Durham, Policy&Practice, St Chad’s College, Durham University.

 Further work on strengthening capability of smaller organisations was also undertaken, including additional qualitative work, for Lloyds Bank Foundation.